v6d-io/v6d/docs/notes/vineyard-operator.rst

     replicaset.apps/v6d-workflow-demo-job1-deployment-6f479d695b   2         2         2       8m12s
     replicaset.apps/v6d-workflow-demo-job2-deployment-b5b58cbdc    3         3         3       6m24s

-The above is the process of running the workload based on the vineyard shceduler, and it's same as the `e2e test <https://github.com/v6d-io/v6d/blob/main/k8s/test/e2e/vineyardd/e2e.yaml>`_.
-What's more, you could refer to the `workflow demo <https://github.com/v6d-io/v6d/tree/main/k8s/test/e2e/workflow-demo>`_  to dig what happens in the container.
+The above is the process of running the workload based on the vineyard shceduler, and it's same as the `vineyardd e2e test`_.
+What's more, you could refer to the `workflow demo`_  to dig what happens in the container.

 Pluggable Drivers
 -----------------

 At present, vineyard operator contains three pluggable drivers: `checkpoint`, `assembly`, and `repartition`.
 Next is a brief introduction of them.

 Checkpoint
 ^^^^^^^^^^

 Now there are two kinds of checkpoint drivers in vineyard.

 1. Active checkpoint - **Serialization**.
 Users can store data in temporary/persistent storage for checkpoint by the API (`vineyard.io.serialize/deserialize`). *Notice*, the serialization is triggered by the user in the application image, and the volume is also created by the user, so it's not managed by the vineyard operator.

 2. Passive checkpoint - **Spill**.
 Now vineyard supports spilling data from memory to storage while the data is too large to be stored.
 There are two watermarks of spilling memory, the low watermark and the high watermark.
 When the data is larger than the high watermark, vineyardd will spill the extra data to the storage until it is at the low watermark.

 How to use checkpoint in vineyard operator?
 """""""""""""""""""""""""""""""""""""""""""

-Now, the checkpoint driver(**Spill**) is configured in the `vineyardd` custom resource definition (CRD).
+Now, the checkpoint driver(**Spill**) is configured in the `vineyardd` Custom Resource Definition (CRD).
 You could use the following yaml file to create a default vineyardd daemon server with spill mechanism:

 .. note::

-    The spill mechanism supports temporary storage (`HostPath <https://kubernetes.io/docs/concepts/storage/volumes/#hostpath>`_) and persistent storage (`PersistentVolume <https://kubernetes.io/docs/concepts/storage/persistent-volumes/>`_)
+    The spill mechanism supports temporary storage (`HostPath`_) and persistent storage (`PersistentVolume`_)

 .. code:: bash